 How To Reduce The Energy Bill In Your Granny Flat

-Let’s be honest; we all want to reduce them, but it’s something we never actually get around to.
+Are you in shock every time your energy bill arrives?
+You’re not alone.
+We all want to reduce them, but it’s something most of us never get around to.

 Ditch the Lights and Get Some Windows